SLO County supervisors and city councils go to virtual public comment

 Morro Bay plans to live-stream meetings on SLO-SPAN and Channel 20.
 City staff is considering activating a phone number for public comment.

 Paso Robles City Council plans to live-stream meetings on YouTube.
-For public comment, the city is asking the residents to call 888-867-1694 to leave a live public comment.
+For public comment, the city is asking residents to call 888-867-1694 to leave a live public comment.

 Pismo Beach City Council broadcasts on their website and channel 20.
 The city is evaluating how they will handle public comment during regular council meetings.

-San Luis Obispo City Council meetings are available on their website and on channel 20.
+San Luis Obispo City Council meetings are available live on their website and on channel 20.
 City staffers are working to setup a phone line for public comment.

 The comments below represent the opinion of the writer and do not represent the views or policies of CalCoastNews.com.
 Please address the Policies, events and arguments, not the person.
 Constructive debate is good; mockery, taunting, and name calling is not.
 Comment Guidelines